 Samsung’s bottom line took a big hit in 2020 when the Galaxy S20 series failed to woo consumers.
-This year, the company rectified that mistake by drastically reducing the cost of entry for the Galaxy S21 family.
+In 2021, the company rectified that mistake by drastically reducing the cost of entry for the Galaxy S21 family.
 And it didn’t even need to slash the overall quality by much to do it.

 The lowest-end Galaxy S21 started at $799.
 That price got you the mighty Qualcomm Snapdragon 888 processor (or the Exynos 2100 in other parts of the world).
-It also gets you a solid triple-lens rear camera setup, a fine amount of RAM and internal storage, and a cool new design aesthetic that looks pretty classy.
+It also got you a solid triple-lens rear camera setup, a fine amount of RAM and internal storage, and a cool new design aesthetic that looked pretty classy.

 In another smart move, Samsung kept its “everything but the kitchen sink” mentality with the Galaxy S21 Ultra.
 That phone had almost no compromises when compared to the Galaxy S20 Ultra, yet still came in at $200 cheaper for just $1,199.
 This lineup is probably Samsung’s most inclusive ever.
 It allows buyers from all over the budget spectrum to get themselves a Galaxy S phone.